omarreis/vsop2013/README.md

 * Save and Load data in custom binary format files, smaller and fast to load (Android apps have a 150MB bundle size limit)
 * calculates heliocentric rectangular position and speed ( in UA and UA/day).
 Planets Almanac.

+## Astronomical Algorithms

+Most algorithms are from the book "Astronomical Algorithms" by Jean Meeus ( 1st and 2nd editions )

-## VSOP87
+## VSOP 87

 VSOP 87 is described in Meeus book and implemented here in Pascal.
-It is similar to VSOP2013, with lower precision, but smaller data footprint.
+It is similar to VSOP2013, with a lower precision but also a smaller data footprint.
 It is precise enough for most applications.

 See *VSOP87* and *VSOP87/Demo* folders